S3 method for class 'rec_lin_model'

 • iter – the number of iterations in the bisection procedure,

-• eval_metrics – metrics for quality assessment, if true_matches is provided,
+• eval_metrics – standard metrics for quality assessment, if true_matches is provided,

 • confusion – confusion matrix, if true_matches is provided.